kcskier/k3s-cluster-demo/07-helm/07-helm.md

 helm version
 ```

-(Optional) Setup helm autocompletion:
+(Optional) Set up helm autocompletion:
 ```bash
 helm completion bash | sudo tee /etc/bash_completion.d/helm >/dev/null
 ```

 ## 2. Add a Chart Repository

-Helm uses `charts` which are available via Helm `repositories`.
+Helm uses `charts` from Helm `repositories`.
 For our example, we'll use Bitnami's Nginx chart.

 To do that, we need to add the Bitnami repository to Helm:
 ```bash